PoterekM/Poterek-Portfolio/README.md

 ## Known Bugs

+_{ The index page images collide at certain break-points when moving the browser window around.

-_{Are there issues that have not yet been resolved that you want to let users know you know?
+  Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place. }_

 ## Support and contact details